Our wonderful people in alphabetical order!

 Sayantan Banerjee, PhD.

-Sayantan joined the Anthony lab in May 2021.
+Sayantan joined the Anthony lab as a PostDoc in May 2021.
 His research is concentrated on studying IgE mediated allergic reactions to design mechanisms for therapeutic intervention.
 Sayantan completed his PhD from Binghamton University, New York, where he investigated aberrant inflammatory responses of intestinal epithelial cells.
 Since his doctorate, he has also worked in India and Canada.
 When not working, Sayantan likes travel, hike, follow sports, and cook.

 Michelle Conroy, MD